MicrosoftDocs/power-platform/power-virtual-agents/preview/authoring-variables.md

 Variables can exist at three levels, or scopes:

 - **Topic** variables can only be used in the topics in which they're created.
 This scope is the default for variables that you create.
 - [**Global** variables](authoring-variables-bot.md) can be used in all topics.
 You can change the scope of a topic variable to make it a global variable.
-You can't change a global variable back to a topic variable, however.
 - [**System** variables](#system-variables) are created automatically with your bot.
 They provide more contextual information about the conversation or the user.
 They're available in all topics.

 ## Variable types